scriptnull/vishnubharathi.codes/source/_posts/recurse.md

 > Dreams do come true

 ## First attempt
 My first attempt to apply to RC dates back to the end of 2018.
 I got so excited to apply for it that I started writing a lisp parse ( https://github.com/scriptnull/yali ) inspired by a task in their [pair programming tasks](https://www.recurse.com/pairing-tasks).
 I had started filling [the written application for RC](https://www.recurse.com/apply/retreat) a couple of times and I would stop right after "Code CracklePop".
 When I want to get back to it, life happened - like one of my employer getting acquired by another company and there is no way to take a sabattical right after it.

+## Inspiration
+I should say that two people inspired me a lot to attend the Recurse Center.

+- [Julia Evans](https://jvns.ca/) : I often end up reading her amazing blog posts and it kind of fostered me to blog more.
+- [Andrew Kelley](https://andrewkelley.me/) : Reason is these three little letters "Zig".
+It was super interesting to see his presentation in RC's [localhost](https://www.recurse.com/events/localhost-andrew-kelley)

+Both of them are alums of RC who have done cool stuff!
+Apart from that there are a lot of cool stuff people (who have attended and are attending) seem to do.
+I follow those updates usually on twitter and [Joy of Computing](https://joy.recurse.com/).

+## How I applied now?
+hmm, well after losing my job I was taking that long-needed break and preparing for my next adventure.
+I was learning and learning for most of the time - with the fear of not passing interviews etc. These are uncertain times and it has been a little rough.
+I was slowly starting to get out of the fear zone and become productive.

+The thing with me is I don't usually apply for a lot of jobs.
+I apply selectively to the jobs that I really like to have because even if it is a rejection it has to mean something and I don't want to waste the time of the people who are giving an interview chance to me!
+In these two months I just applied and attended only one interview.
+Earlier I blogged about the interview and the [feedback](/blog/first-feedback/) I got out of it.
+I was gradually making my steps to get better by acting on the feedback.

+At the same time, I was trying to explore latest trends that I haven't been able to catch up like paying a little visit to the frontend ecosystem - React & Redux.
+During one such days, [Nabarun](https://twitter.com/theonlynabarun) (we used to work together) messaged me on twitter asking what I am upto these days.
+I said that I was mostly learning and experimenting things to figure out if I should be trying out for backend or full-stack roles.
+Then he said,

+> It is nice to experiment and identify what one really likes.
+If you want to experiment more for some time, try Recurse Center.
+They are doing all cohorts online this year.

+It was good to hear it!
+I was actually thinking of applying to Recurse Center in these 2 months and as usual wrote CracklePop one more time and never made it to the end, haha.
+I went on to think about what he told over the next few days and worked on the pair programming task (Database server) over a weekend.
+Then there I was writing my application for one full sunday.
+The next day, I reviewed and submitted my application.